atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 3. Architecture

+    1.  **TODO** port transformer code to pytorch and attempt running on colab

-    1.  **TODO** perform single task first, and then multi task to check performance
+    2.  **TODO** perform single task first, and then multi task to check performance

-    2.  consider non-transformer approach for character data due to GPU OOM issues -\> perhaps adding more features to unknown words
+    3.  consider non-transformer approach for character data due to GPU OOM issues -\> perhaps adding more features to unknown words

-    3.  try novel architectures for seq2seq task, egs.
+    4.  try novel architectures for seq2seq task, egs.
 GRU, transformer, BERT pre-trained models

-    4.  think of best unique tree structure classification, perhaps with argument connection distances
+    5.  think of best unique tree structure classification, perhaps with argument connection distances

-    5.  if working with three-way task, need to think of how to pass a gradient on non-existent examples -\> perhaps some kind of negative sampling procedure
+    6.  if working with three-way task, need to think of how to pass a gradient on non-existent examples -\> perhaps some kind of negative sampling procedure